 Is Personal Savings Allowance in Addition to Personal Allowance?

 Yes, you are entitled to the personal savings allowance in addition to your personal allowance.
-Depending on your income, you can also benefit from the starting rate for savings.
+And depending on your income, you can also benefit from the starting rate for savings.

 The personal allowance can be used against all types of taxable income, whereas the personal savings allowance can only be used against interest on savings and investments.